 The internal assessment shall be based on a predetermined transparent system involving written test, assignments, seminars and attendance in respect of theory courses and on test/record/viva/ attendance in respect of lab courses.
 15 marks in each theory course, 20 for lab, are for internal examinations.

 Components with percentage of marks of Internal Evaluation of Theory Courses are:

-6 Marks
+Test paper - 6 Marks

-3 Marks
+Attendance - 3 Marks

-3 Marks
+Assignment - 3 Marks

-3 Marks
+Seminar - 3 Marks

 Components with percentage of marks of Internal Evaluation of Lab Courses are: